Taylor Swift And Ed Sheeran Slammed For Breeding Scottish Fold Cats

 Making music, creating art, having matching Scottish Folds, and being unpopular in high school is what brought these two together.
 But, these cat lovers should be aware that breeding Scottish Folds is harmful to their cats.

-[Featured image by Anna Webber/Getty Images for Atlantic Records]
+[Featured Image by Anna Webber/Getty Images for Atlantic Records]